Effectively utilize Backlog's API

 When you want to create information

-If you want to create information, send it using the POST method.
+If you want to create information, send it using the POST method

-# Add Wiki page curl -X POST https://[subdomain].backlog.jp/api/v2/wikis?apiKey=[API KEY] -d "projectId=xxx" -d "name=wiki_name" -d " content=hogehoge" # Register a new issue curl -X POST https://[subdomain].backlog.jp/api/v2/issues?apiKey=[API KEY] -d "projectId=xxx" -d "summary=issue_title " -d "issueTypeId=1" -d "priorityId=3" # Get type information # Rewrite subdomain, project ID, API KEY curl https://[subdomain].backlog.jp/api/v2/projects/ [xxx]/issueTypes?apiKey=[API KEY] # Get priority list # Rewrite subdomain and API KEY curl https://[subdomain].backlog.jp/api/v2/priorities?apiKey=[API KEY ]
+# Add a Wiki page curl -X POST https://[subdomain].backlog.jp/api/v2/wikis?apiKey=[API KEY] -d "projectId=xxx" -d "name=wiki_name" -d "content=hogehoge" # Register a new issue curl -X POST https://[subdomain].backlog.jp/api/v2/issues?apiKey=[API KEY] -d "projectId=xxx" -d "summary=issue_title" -d "issueTypeId=1" -d "priorityId=3" # Get type information # Rewrite subdomain, project ID, and API KEY curl https://[subdomain].backlog.jp/api/v2/projects/[xxx]/issueTypes?apiKey=[API KEY] # Get a list of priorities # Rewrite subdomain and API KEY curl https://[subdomain].backlog.jp/api/v2/priorities?apiKey=[API KEY]

-When you want to edit information
+If you want to edit the information

-If you want to edit the information, send it using either POST or PATCH method.
+If you want to edit information, send it using either the POST or PATCH method.

-# Update project information # Where projectIdOrKey is specified, either ProjectID or ProjectKey can be specified curl -X PATCH https://[subdomain].backlog.jp/api/v2/projects/[projectIdOrKey]?apiKey= [API KEY] -d "name=changed_name" # Mark notification as read curl -X POST https://[subdomain].backlog.jp/api/v2/notifications/[notification_id]/markAsRead?apiKey=[API KEY ] # Get notification_id curl https://[subdomain].backlog.jp/api/v2/notifications?apiKey=[API KEY]
+# Update project information # You can specify either ProjectID or ProjectKey where projectIdOrKey is specified curl -X PATCH https://[subdomain].backlog.jp/api/v2/projects/[projectIdOrKey]?apiKey=[API KEY] -d "name=changed_name" # Mark a notification as read curl -X POST https://[subdomain].backlog.jp/api/v2/notifications/[notification_id]/markAsRead?apiKey=[API KEY] # Get notification_id curl https://[subdomain].backlog.jp/api/v2/notifications?apiKey=[API KEY]

 When you want to delete information